smartarch/ML-DEECo/README.md

 #### Obtaining the estimated value

 The `Estimate` object is callable, so the value of the estimate based on the current inputs can be obtained by calling the estimate as a function.
 For estimate assigned to a role, a component instance is expected as an argument of the call.
+If the `ValueEstimate` was created using the `inTimeStepsRange` method, an additional argument is expected when calling the estimate to set the desired time of prediction.

 Example in a component: